EniolaWebsterEsho/Diabetes-Classification/README.md

  	 9. Class variable (0 or 1)
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.

-C.	Task
+C.	Task:
 Classify a person tests positive or negative for diabetes based on the 8 attributes.

-D.	Data Information
+D.	Data Information:
 The figure below shows the first five information of the diabetes dataset (diabetes.head()).

 ![image](https://user-images.githubusercontent.com/91756330/209987525-db573df0-01e9-4421-873b-dc40dbc24fe9.png)

-E.	Data Visualization
+E.	Data Visualization:
 The best way to start the analysis is visualizing the dataset.
 Below is the histogram plot showing the distribution count of each attribute.

 ![image](https://user-images.githubusercontent.com/91756330/209987570-9a875b3a-6a90-48b3-aac6-7bcceb8a066b.png)